 Think about where you want your business to be in 5 to 20 years.
 Paint a vivid picture of your success — that is your vision.
 A vision statement is merely a verbal representation of that image.

 It can be rather daunting to be able to put your company’s image into clear, concise and compelling sentences.
-If you feel like rather having an expert create a vision statement for your small business, contact me to make this happen.
+If you rather feel like having an expert create a vision statement for your firm, contact me to make this happen.

 Bad vision statement examples